There are three distinct categories of streets/roads within the Town of Maggie Valley’s Limits

 |Creekside Drive (Left Fork)||Upper Hemlock Loop||Remaining Brannon Forest Paved Roads||Tanner Trail to 368 Tanner Trail|

 |Valley Creek Run: Silver Leaf Circle||Holland Drive to the “L”||Driftwood Loop

 The Town has sole and total discretion to plow private streets, with no duties, obligations or responsibilities.
 The Town may provide snow and ice removal services to additional streets not listed on the chart above with written property owner consent.

-State Roads: Roads indentified as “state” roads, will receive snow and ice removal services from the North Carolina Department of Transportation (NCDOT).
-In addition to the level of service NCDOT provides, the Town of Maggie Valley Public Works Department will perform additional snow plowing to the following roads when time and materials allow because of their relationship to Town’s Corporate Limits and Town Maintained Streets:
+Roads identified as “State” Roads, will receive snow and ice removal services from the North Carolina Department of Transportation (NCDOT).
+In addition to the level of service NCDOT provides the Town of Maggie Valley Public Works Department will perform additional snow plowing to the following roads when time and materials allow because of their relationship to Town’s Corporate Limits and Town Maintained Streets:

 |Teague’s Loop||Moody Farm Road||Cardinal Drive|

 |Melody Lane||Dogwood Drive Entrance||Rich Cove Road|

 |Campbell Creek Road||Ketner Cove Road||Setzer Cove Road to Mountain Joy Cottages|